Privacy Policy

 Why we use your information

-We process your personal data in a number of ways in pursuance of our statutory duties as the regulator of public drinking water supplies in England and Wales to provide assurance that they are safe and acceptable to consumers.
+We process your personal data to carry out our statutory duties as the regulator of public drinking water supplies in England and Wales to provide assurance that they are safe and acceptable to consumers.

 How and when we might share your personal data

-Transfers of personal data outside of the UK, EU and EEA
+Transfers of personal data outside of the UK

-We do not currently transfer any personal data outside of the EU or EEA.
+We do not transfer any personal data outside of the UK.

 Information processed through different media